StroepWafel/LYTE/README.md

 ### DARK_MODE
 This configuration option determines whether the UI will use dark or light mode

+### ALLOW_URLS
+This configuration option determines whether users can request songs with full URLs

+### REQUIRE_MEMBERSHIP
+This configuration option determines whether users need to be a member of the channel to request a song

+### REQUIRE_SUPERCHAT
+This configuration option determines whether users need to send a superchat to request a song

+### MINIMUM_SUPERCHAT
+This configuration option is supplementary to [REQUIRE_SUPERCHAT](#require_superchat) and determines the minimum value of the superchat (in USD) that the user must spend to request a song.

 ### banned_IDs.json
 This file is used to store all banned YouTube video IDs.
 For the time being, you will have to add them manually to the file.
 Each video ID should be in quotation marks and separated by commas, for example:
 ```JSON